lifeavg/postman_meetup/2_request.md

 When you make an https request, the network icon includes a padlock.
 When you hover over the icon, the network information will show additional information including certificate verification details.

 ![network-information](/images/https-network-info-response.jpg)

+### Save Response

+If a request has been saved in a collection, you can save responses for that request.
+Once the response has been returned, select *Save Response*.

+- Select **Save as example** to save the response as an example that you can access later. *Very useful function for later use as Documentation or automatically generated `Mock servers`*.
+- Select **Save to a file** to save the response as a JSON file.